itsmarinan/mybiodiaries/src/posts/sciencetalks-why-are-we-still-excited-about-cancer-vaccines-copy.md

 ---
-title: "#PersonalTalks: How I decided which European universities to apply to for my masters?"
+title: "#PersonalTalks\U0001F5E3 on How I decided which European universities to apply to for my masters?"
 date: 2022-02-19T00:00:00Z
 tags:
 - demo-content